ku-sldg/plih/_funs/1-Adding-Functions.md

 ## Exercises
 1. Write an `eval` function for a language with only first-class functions using direct substitutions and the `subst` operation defined for `bind`
 2. Modify your `eval` function for a language with only first-class functions to defer substitution using an environment that contains both functions and values.
+3. Many languages (Haskell included) allow both strict and lazy evaluation.
+Define a new language that implements this feature by defining two versions of `App`, - `AppS` and `AppL`.
+Do not worry about a concrete syntax.
+Simply replace `App` in the abstract syntax and define a new `eval` function.

 ## Notes
 * Reference for the lambda calculus